interep-project/docs/docs/introduction.md

 ## Getting started

 Interep consists of several components.
 If you want to learn more about the way it works, go to our [technical overview](/technical-overview/intro).
-If you have a service that needs a system to prevent sybil attacks or to verify the authenticity of users, read our [tutorial](/tutorials/interep-groups) on how to integrate our groups.
+If you have an application or a service that needs a system to prevent sybil attacks or to verify the authenticity of users, read our [tutorial](/tutorials/interep-groups) on how to integrate our groups.